 The Kingswood Commuter Car Park upgrade is an important infrastructure that will provide daily commuters with a safe way to transition from private vehicles to public transport and reduce congestion.

-The historic Police Cottage at Emu Plains is set to become a vibrant dining destination, following an adaptive reuse of the site into a restaurant, to enhance our connection to the Nepean River.
+The historic Police Cottage at Emu Plains has been transformed into a vibrant dining destination, following an adaptive reuse of the site into a cafe and restaurant, to enhance our connection to the Nepean River.